Pickersgill/Pickersgill/README.md

 ### Jack Pellen-Pickersgill

-I'm a 24 year old AI Masters graduate from the UK.
-I am looking to begin a career in Software Engineering, Data Science or any mixture of the two.
+I'm a 24 year old Software Engineer based in Cambridge.

 [Visit my website to find out more about me.](https://www.pickersgill.dev)